 Compensated Absences - Employees earn vacation benefits based upon their employment status and years of service.
-At January 31, 2020 and 2019, the accrued liabilities for those vested benefits were \$22.3 million and \$21.8 million, respectively, which were recorded as accrued liabilities on the Statements of Net Position.
+At January 31, 2021 and 2020, the accrued liabilities for those vested benefits were \$24.4 million and \$22.3 million, respectively, which were recorded as accrued liabilities on the Statements of Net Position.

 Decommissioning - CPS Energy accounts for its legal obligation to decommission STP Units 1 and 2 in accordance with GASB Statement No. 83.
 The Company has recognized its pro rata share of an ARO based on the best estimate of the current values of outlays expected to be incurred to decommission the units, determined by the most recent cost study.
 A new cost study is performed every 5 years; in years after the latest study, the Statement requires the current value of the Company's ARO be adjusted for the effects of inflation or deflation, at least annually.
 In addition to the ARO, the Company has recorded deferred outflows of resources that are being amortized over the remaining useful life of the plant.
+See Note 17 - Asset Retirement Obligations for the criteria for determining the timing and pattern of recognition for the decommissioning liability.
 See Note 13 - South Texas Project for additional details on the most recent cost study.